Kadika38/J2J/planning.md

         keep iterating
         mark ]
         new arraylist a
-        buildArrayListFrom(string from marker1 to marker2 uninclusive and inclusive respectively, a) this.values.add(that array list ^)
+        buildArrayListFrom(string from marker1 to marker2 noninclusive and inclusive respectively, a) this.values.add(that array list ^)
         break;
     case object: